What is an AI meeting summary and which tools do it best

 The problem with total automation is not technical.
 It is structural.
 When a tool captures everything without context, it produces everything without insight.
 You get a summary that reads like a press release: Market opportunity discussed, competitive landscape reviewed, participant expressed confidence.
 Nothing you couldn't have written yourself from memory, and nothing that helps you reconstruct the exact moment the tone changed when you asked the question that mattered most.

-This guide explains what separates a high-quality AI meeting summary from a noisy data dump, which tools produce which kind, and why the architectural difference between device audio capture and visible recording bots shapes every other capability and limitation in these tools.
+This guide explains what separates a high-quality AI meeting summary from a noisy data dump, which tools produce which kind, and how each tool's capture method and output shape what you can do with your notes afterward.

 What defines a high-quality meeting summary